Tevin-Isaac/Celo-Tutorials-101/how to build a bookshop Marketplace Dapp.md

-# How to build a Bookshop Marketplace Dapp on Celo

 ---
 title: How to build a Bookshop Marketplace Dapp
 description: Learn how to build a bookshop marketplace platform on celo blockchain